zigwart/Adafruit_QDTech/README.txt

 ***************************************************
-	This is a modification of the Adafruit SPI LCD library, customised for hardware SPI and the QDTech board using a Samsung S6D02A1 chip.
+	This is a modification of the Adafruit SPI TFT LCD Arduino library, customised for hardware SPI and the QDTech 1.8" LCD board using a Samsung S6D02A1 chip.

 	Most changes are made to the initialisation routine but non-Arduino code has been removed too.